-Unpacking the Past
+UnPacking the Past

-Explore ancient civilizations through Unpacking the Past, a program developed for 6-8th grade classes at Title I schools in Philadelphia.
-Students will receive an outreach lesson and a visit to the Penn Museum where they will participate in a guided tour and interactive workshop, all for free, including transportation.
-This program works with all the classes in one grade at any given school and has specially designed programs for self-contained AS, LSS, and MDS classes.
+Explore ancient civilizations through Unpacking the Past, a program developed for 6-7th grade students in Philadelphia Title 1 schools.
+Students will receive an in-class lesson and a visit to the PennMuseum,where they will participate in a guided tour and an interactive workshop, all for free, including transportation.
+This program works with all eligible classes at any given school and has specially designed programs for self-contained AS, LSS, and MDS classes.

 Schools that register receive